Cups to Ounces Conversion Calculator

 How to Convert Cups to Ounces

-To convert a cup measurement to an ounce measurement, multiply the volume by 8.345404 times the density of the ingredient or material.
+To convert a measurement in cups to ounces, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in ounces per cup (oz/c).

-Thus, the volume in ounces is equal to the cups multiplied by 8.345404 times the density of the ingredient or material.
+Thus, the weight in ounces is equal to the volume in cups multiplied by 8.3454 times the density (in g/mL) of the ingredient, substance, or material.

-This calculator converts to ounces in weight, if you're trying to convert to a volume measurement in fluid ounces try our cups to fluid ounces calculator.
+This formula is for converting to ounces in weight, if you're trying to convert to a volume measurement in fluid ounces, try our cups to fluid ounces calculator.

 Cups and ounces are both commonly used to measure cooking ingredients.